Transforming schools with biophilic design: where education and nature meet

-Biophilic Design, a design approach that aims to re-establish a deep connection between Man and Nature, certainly offers a new paradigm for rethinking our schools.
-Integrating elements and structures present in Nature such as light, vegetation, natural materials and spatial configurations that allow a good level of environmental control, good views and a contemporary feeling of protection, not only improves the quality of indoor and outdoor spaces, but can also promote more harmonious, stimulating and healthy learning.
+The Biophilic Design, a design approach aimed at restoring a deep connection between Humans and Nature, undoubtedly offers a new paradigm for rethinking our schools.
+Integrating elements and structures present in Nature, such as light, vegetation, natural materials, and spatial configurations that allow a good level of environmental control, good views, and a simultaneous sense of protection, not only improves the quality of indoor and outdoor spaces but also can promote more harmonious, stimulating, and healthy learning.

-By correctly applying the principles of Biophilic Design, environmental stressors can be eliminated, while promoting a more stimulating and comfortable environment, with positive effects on cognitive performance and the general well-being of students.
+Correctly applying the principles of Biophilic Design can eliminate environmental stressors while fostering a more stimulating and comfortable environment with positive effects on students’ cognitive performance and overall well-being.
+Numerous studies highlight some key benefits related to the application of biophilic principles:

 • Improved concentration and performance: natural environments stimulate attention and reduce mental fatigue

-• Stress Reduction: biophilic environments lower cortisol levels, promoting emotional well-being in both students and educators
+• Reduced stress: biophilic environments lower cortisol levels, promoting emotional well-being for both students and educators

 • Creativity and active learning: the connection with Nature stimulates creative thinking and makes the educational experience more engaging.

-To effectively integrate Biophilic Design into school environments, a series of practical interventions can be applied that not only foster the connection between students and Nature, but also create stimulating and healthy learning spaces.
-Fo example, some solutions in reference to light, air and vegetation can be adopted to transform schools according to biophilic principles.
+To effectively integrate Biophilic Design into school environments, a series of practical interventions can be applied, which not only foster the connection between students and Nature but also create stimulating and healthy learning spaces.
+Some solutions regarding light, air, and vegetation can be adopted to transform schools according to biophilic principles.

-A careful and well-planned lighting design, implemented from the early stages of a project, can best enhance spaces by adequately responding to their intended functions and supporting the regeneration and learning needs of students.
-The choice of lighting should be made based on the intended use, the specific characteristics of the spaces, the users, and the objects present.
-Additionally, lighting should be adjustable to accommodate various activities throughout the day.
+An attentive and well-planned lighting design from the early stages of a project can best enhance spaces, adequately responding to their intended functions and supporting the students' regeneration and learning needs.
+The choice of lighting must be made based on the intended use, the specific characteristics of the spaces, the users, and the objects present.
+Moreover, lighting should be adjustable to adapt to various activities throughout the day.

-The introduction of plants in classrooms may still encounter obstacles due to building and school regulations, as well as concerns related to maintenance.
-However, some projects are beginning to experiment with integrating vegetation through small green roofs, living walls, and potted plants that bring Nature into classrooms.
-Moreover, creating small green areas and outdoor gardens in courtyards or on terraces can provide spaces for outdoor education.
+The introduction of plants into classrooms may still face obstacles due to building and school regulations, as well as maintenance concerns, but some projects are beginning to experiment with the integration of vegetation through small hanging gardens, green walls, and potted plants that bring Nature indoors.
+Furthermore, the introduction of small green areas and outdoor gardens in courtyards or on terraces can create spaces for outdoor education.

-Implement the Biophilic Design in schools presents some difficulties, including:
+Implementing Biophilic Design in schools presents some challenges, including:

-• Limited budgets: Limited financial resources can limit structural interventions.
-However, simple solutions, such as the use of potted plants and improvements in natural lighting, can be adopted without requiring large investments.
+• Limited budgets: scarce financial resources may limit structural interventions.
+However, simple solutions such as potted plants and improvements in natural lighting can be adopted without requiring large investments.

-• Rigid regulations: Regulations can hinder the integration of natural elements.
-It is essential to work with the relevant authorities to review these regulations and promote more sustainable interventions.
+• Rigid regulations: regulations may hinder the integration of natural elements.
+It is essential to work with the competent authorities to revise these regulations and promote more sustainable interventions.

-• Lack of awareness: Many school leaders are not fully aware of the benefits of Nature connection stimulated by Biophilic Design.
-It is important to raise awareness among teachers, parents and administrators through seminars, workshops and pilot projects that show the concrete benefits of these solutions.
+• Lack of awareness: many school administrators are not fully aware of the benefits of Nature stimulated by Biophilic Design.
+It is important to raise awareness among teachers, parents, and administrators through seminars, workshops, and pilot projects that demonstrate the tangible advantages of these solutions.

-Overcoming these challenges requires collaboration, education, and incremental interventions that can demonstrate the effectiveness of Biophilic Design in improving the well-being and performance of students and school staff.
+Overcoming these challenges requires collaboration, education, and gradual interventions that can demonstrate the effectiveness of Biophilic Design in improving the well-being and performance of students and school staff.

 Related articles